actions/setup-python/README.md

 ## Supported architectures

-Using `architecture` input it is possible to specify the required Python/PyPy interpreter architecture: `x86` or `x64`.
+Using `architecture` input it is possible to specify the required Python or PyPy interpreter architecture: `x86` or `x64`.
 If the input is not specified the architecture defaults to `x64`.

 ## Caching packages dependencies